 8.1.2 Evaluation Criteria for Promotion to Professor

 To meet expectations for promotion to professor, a candidate must demonstrate how they meet college and department criteria.
-The college criteria, with sample indicators, are described in Appendix A.
+The college criteria are described in the tables 8.1.2a-c below.